Jason2Brownlee/blog/content/posts/my-pc-history.md

 title: 'My PC History'
 ---

-I read "[Building my childhood dream PC](https://fabiensanglard.net/2168/)" by fabiensanglard and shared in his nostalgia for his childhood dream PC.
+I read "[Building my childhood dream PC](https://fabiensanglard.net/2168/)" by [Fabien Sanglard](https://fabiensanglard.net/) and shared in his nostalgia for his childhood dream PC.

 So cool.
+So beautiful.
+So nostalgic!

+I like the final line in the [epilogue](https://fabiensanglard.net/2168/epilogue/):

+> _I am quite eager to build a "Beautiful 1997 Quake Machine" now._

+YES!

-I'm trying to remember my PCs.
+Now, I'm trying to remember my PCs.
 It's really hard.

 Here's a first draft of my PC history: